Iraneus/betamedneed/_services/ambulance.md

 layout: service
 ---

-You can book **ambulance and medical teams** for medical transport/support and for special standbys.
+You can book **ambulance and medical teams** for land and air medical transport/support and for special standbys.

 ![Ambulance](/images/illustrations/ambulance2.jpg)